Argennon-Project/ADAGs/README.md

 billion is allowed, and after that, the maximum allowed supply increases 5 billion per year linearly, until it reaches the 50 billion cap.
 It should be noted that this is a hard limit on the **maximum** supply of the ARG ERC20 token and the actual supply may be lower than this amount.

+The Argennon ERC20 token can be minted only for the following reasons:

+- Donating grants to contributors to the Argennon ecosystem
+- Having a **public** token sale which can only be done using the TS contract, complying with Argennon's token sale rules.

+Therefore, the ARG token should not be minted in order to be sold on the market, to add liquidity to liquidity pools or to do any type of activities for price manipulation.

 After the launch of the Argennon blockchain, all unminted ARG ERC20 tokens with respect to the 50 billion cap, will be considered as the reserve of the ADAGs counterpart on the Argennon blockchain.